frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Table: healthcare.patient
 - Type: `table` · Rows: `22` · Size: `64.00 KB`

-> This table acts as a central patient registry, storing core demographic, contact, and insurance information for individuals receiving care.
-It functions as a master data table, providing a unique and authoritative record for each patient within the healthcare system.
-This patient record is the foundation for tracking a patient's complete history, as it links to related records such as clinical encounters or visits.
-The presence of an insurance identifier and indexes on last name and date of birth suggests the table is optimized for key administrative and clinical workflows, including patient look-up, registration, and billing.
+> This table acts as a master patient registry, storing fundamental demographic, contact, and insurance information for individuals receiving healthcare services.
+It serves as the central record for identifying patients within the system.
+This table provides the "who" for clinical events, linking each unique patient to their specific medical encounters, such as appointments or hospital visits, which are detailed in the related `encounter` table.

 ###### Columns
 | Column | Type | Nullable | Default | PK | FK | Details | Description |